 We negotiated with Amber’s legal expenses insurer in order to put in place funding that covered most of Amber’s legal fees.
 Although the insurer initially refused to take on her case as they did not think it was strong enough, we challenged their decision and negotiated an hourly rate that met most of our costs.

 We issued two employment tribunal claims: a maternity discrimination and constructive dismissal claim against her employer and a victimisation claim against the recruiter.
-The claim against her recruiter had to be undertaken under a no win no fee as her legal expenses did not cover this type of claim.
+The claim against her recruiter had to be undertaken under a Damages Based Agreement as her legal expense insurance did not cover this type of claim.

 We represented Amber at a Preliminary Hearing in the Employment Tribunal to ensure that both of her claims would be heard together at a single Hearing.